tanzquotient/website/README.md

 `variables.yml` defines the variables needed for this project to run.
 The file is checked into the git repository.
 **Do not modify** `variables.yml` unless you want to define new env variables or remove outdated variables.

-Add a file called `overrides.yml` to the project root to provide custom values for your setup.
+The file `overrides.yml` contains custom values for your setup.
+A basic version will be generated when initializing the project.
 This file is ignored by git.
 **Do not add it to the repository**.
 The file is machine specific and could potentially contain secrets.

 The file needs to be of the following form:
 ```yaml
 # General form for an entry